lasershow/AIND-Planning/heuristic_analysis.md

 | 2                  | A* ignore precond. | 1450       | 1452       | 13303     | 9           | 4.99                    | YES              |
 | 2                  | A* levelsum        | 86         | 88         | 841       | 9           | 185.21                  | YES              |

-Unlike problem 1, A * ignore precond. was the earliest and it was the algorithm that found the optimal solution.
+As a result, it was A * ignore preconditions that was most suitable for this problem.
 A * levelsum takes quite a while, but I will pay attention that the search functions, Expansions and Goal Tests are quite small.Also, in this issue Depth Limited has timed out.

 ### problem3